nicholasjackson/consul-connect-router/README.md

 The router can be run at the edge of a system and send upstream requests to connect proxies.

+NOTE: Code is kinda janky while building proof of concept

 ## Running

 Upstreams are configured using the --upstream flag which takes is a string in the form of `[service]#[path]`